AlabamaASRL/asset_asrl/doc/examples/HyperSensitive.rst

 .. math::
     x(0) = 1.5 \quad\quad x(t_f) =1.0

-This optimal control problem exhibits interesting behavior, where the state and control variables are non-zero near t=0, rapidly decaying to 0,and then change suddenly near :math:`t=t_f` [1].
+This optimal control problem exhibits interesting behavior, where the state and control variables are non-zero near :math:`t=0`, rapidly decay to 0, and then change suddenly near :math:`t=t_f` [1].
 For large values of :math:`t_f`, this hypersensitive behavior is very difficult to approximate using an evenly spaced collocation mesh, necessitating the usage of an adaptive mesh refinement scheme.
 In this example, we will use :math:`t_f=10000` as shown in [1].